osarocodes/fullstackopen-submissions/part2/Notes/README.md

-# Notes
+## Notes App

-Tutorial Based(The code in this project was provided by fullstackopen.com for learning purposes).
+Tutorial Based (The code in this project was provided by fullstackopen.com for learning purposes).